christiankaas/HW0/README.md

 **Due Thursday January 30st 2013 11:59 pm.**

 Welcome to CS171.
 In this class, we will be using a variety of tools that will require some initial configuration.
 To ensure everything goes smoothly moving forward, we will setup the majority of those tools in this homework.
-While some of this will likely be dull, doing it now will enable us to do more exciting work in the weeks that follow without getting bogged down in further software configuration.
-This homework will not be graded, however it is essential that you complete it timely since it will enable us to set up your accounts.
+This homework will not be graded, however it is essential that you complete it timely since the steps in this homework are necessary to begin with HW 1.

 ## Problem 1 - Class Survey, Signups, and Introduction